Skip to content

 2. Create an IAM role for Lambda.

-Create Lambda functions that stop and start your instances
+Create Lambda functions to stop and start your instances

-3. Under Basic information, enter the following information:
+3. Under Basic information, configure the following settings:

-For Function name, enter a name that describes the function, such as "StopEC2Instances".
+For Function name, enter a name that describes the function, such as StopEC2Instances or StartEC2Instances.

 Under Permissions, expand Change default execution role.